nathanchapero-creator/lafc-win-analysis/README.md

-# lafc-win-analysis
+# lafc-expected-goals-variance

 ### What is it?
   * Analysis of Carlos Vela's tenure at Los Angeles Football Club (LAFC), with a special focus on the 2021 MLS season.
+  * Does LAFC perform better when Vela plays?
+  * Did team performance align with expected metrics?

 ### Tools Used:
-  * Excel, Power Query
+  * **Power Query** - data cleaning, transformations, joins, and data aggregation.
+  * **Excel** - pivot tables, conditional formatting, visualizations.

 ### Notes:
-* All goal difference deviations are calculated as actual minus expected (GF − xGF and GA − xGA) on a per-match basis.
+* Deviations calculated per match (GF − xGF and GA − xGA).
-* xGD and GD are averages on a per-match basis.
+* xGD and GD averaged per match.
-* Analysis includes only MLS regular season and playoff matches.
+* Dataset restricted to MLS regular season and playoff matches.

 ### Why I analyzed it:
-  * During his tenure (2018-2023), Carlos Vela played in over 150 MLS matches, winning multiple Supporters' Shield titles and an MLS Cup championship.
-The goal is to assess whether Carlos Vela had a measurable impact on LAFC's success.
+  * The goal is to assess whether Carlos Vela had a measurable impact on LAFC's success.
 This includes measurements in win percentage, xGF (expected goals for), xGA (expected goals against), and xGD (expected goal difference).

 ### Brief Insight Summary:
-  * The 2021 MLS season was the most notable outlier season, with LAFC underperforming relative to their xGF (expected goals for) and xGA (expected goals against) metrics.
-Underperformance was most prevalent while Vela was on the pitch.
+  * The 2021 MLS season contained the largest underperformance relative to xGD.
+Once broken down, underperformance was most prevalent while Vela was on the pitch.

 ## Analysis